huang12zheng/Dart-Data-Class-Generator/README.md

 - When there are multiple classes in the current file, choose the ones you'd like to create data classes of in the dialog.

 It is also possible to run the generator on an existing data class (e.g. when some parameters changed).
-The generator will then try to find the changes and replace the class with its updated version. **Note that custom changes will be overriden**.
+The generator will then try to find the changes and replace the class with its updated version. **Note that custom changes may be overriden**.

 **Note:**
 **Class properties must be declared before the constructor in order for the generator to detect them.**
-**If the class is a Widget (Stateless or Stateful) or abstract, only the constructor will be generated.
-State classes wont be detected.**

 ## Create data classes based on JSON (beta)